iFixit/itbrokeand.ifixit.com/_posts/2012-07-25-using-forker.md

 {% endhighlight %}

-The final public function 'map()' wraps the `mapStream()` function and allows the caller jsut to return a php object instead of writing to a stream.
+The final public function 'map()' wraps the `mapStream()` function and allows the caller to just return a php object instead of writing to a stream.
 Returned objects are serialized and written to the stream and then deserialized before being returned in the resultant array.